paylike/plugin-ubercart-8.x/README.md

 Under the Paylike payment method settings, you can:
  * Update the payment method text in the payment gateways list
  * Update the payment method description in the payment gateways list
  * Update the title that shows up in the payment popup
  * Add test/live keys
  * Set payment mode (test/live)
- * Change the capture type (Instant/Delayed)
+ * Change the capture type (Authorize+Capture / Authorize only)

- ## How to
+ ## How to capture/refund/void
+- You can do capture/refund/void to an order using the Payment box in the order View Tab by press `Process card` link.
+- The amount for partial capture, refund or void can be specified in `Charge Amount` input field.

  1. Capture
- * In Instant mode, the orders are captured automatically
+    * In Instant mode, the orders are captured automatically.
- * In delayed mode you can capture an order by using the Payment box in the View Tab
+    * In delayed mode you can capture an order selecting authorized transaction and then click `Capture amount to this authorization` button.
  2. Refund
-   * To refund an order move you can use the Payment box in the View Tab.
-Click process card and then refund.
+    * To refund an order selecting authorized transaction and then click `Refund` button.
  3. Void
-   * To void an order move you can use the Payment box in the View Tab.
-Click process card and then void.
+    * To void an order selecting authorized transaction and then click `Void authorization` button.

+## Available features
+1. Capture
+   * Opencart admin panel: full/partial capture
+   * Paylike admin panel: full/partial capture
+2. Refund
+   * Opencart admin panel: full/partial refund
+   * Paylike admin panel: full/partial refund
+3. Void
+   * Opencart admin panel: full/partial void
+   * Paylike admin panel: full/partial void